Birch Creek Summer Music Academy

 Need-based and merit scholarships are available.

-Registration is open.
+Registration for the 2026 summer music academy is open.

 Birch Creek’s program is unique in symphony and chamber music education in that it incorporates a student/mentor approach in virtually every aspect of training.
 Students rehearse and perform alongside their teachers, receiving an abundance of personal attention.
 In such a nurturing environment, students develop excellent practice habits, rehearsal skills and progress at an amazing rate.
-Seven public performances of four different orchestral programs are given over the two-week session.
+Six public performances of four different orchestral programs are given over the two-week session.

 Areas of Study